swapUniba/recsys_carbonfoot_data_reduction/README.md

 # Towards Green Recommender Systems: Investigating the Impact of Data Reduction on Carbon Footprint and Algorithm Performances

-Source code for the paper "Towards Green Recommender Systems: Investigating the Impact of Data Reduction on Carbon Footprint and Algorithm Performances", submitted at IJCAI 24 for the special track "AI and Social Good".
+Source code for the paper "Towards Green Recommender Systems: Investigating the Impact of Data Reduction on Carbon Footprint and Algorithm Performances", submitted at ACM RecSys 2024 - Short Paper Track.

 ## Abstract